30 EASY Hikes In Banff For The Whole Family

 Vista Lake

-Vista Lake is located right off of Highway 93 before crossing into Kootenay National Park and is one of our favorite easy hikes in Banff.
-Vista Lake is an excellent family-friendly lake to check out since you can easily park and walk just over 100 meters down to the lake.
-You also get a great view of the lake from the parking lot if you don’t feel like hiking.
+Vista Lake is right off Highway 93 before crossing into Kootenay National Park and is one of our favorite easy hikes in Banff.
+It is an excellent, family-friendly lake since you can easily park and walk just over 100 meters down to the lake.
+If you don’t feel like hiking, you can also get a great view of the lake from the parking lot.

 Tunnel Mountain

 Tunnel Mountain is one of our favorite easy hikes in Banff because it’s right in the heart of Banff.
 It’s beloved by locals for its accessibility, and you can hike it year-round.
-It may be one of the most minor mountains in Banff National Park, but it still offers tremendous views of the surrounding valleys.
+It may be one of the most minor mountains in the park, but it still offers tremendous views of the surrounding valleys.

 The hike moves slowly up the mountain through several switchbacks and offers various viewpoints into the Bow and Spray Valleys.
 The grand finale is the view over Mount Rundle and the town of Banff.
 It’s great for sunrise or sunset, and it rarely disappoints.